joaosds/joaosds.github.io/links.md

 * <a target="_blank" href="https://www.quantamagazine.org/">Quanta Magazine</a>:
 my favorite media for science communication;

 * <a target="_banlk" href="https://www.physics.mcgill.ca/hackathon/"> McGill Physics Hackathon</a>: great opportunity to practice your coding skills and have fun with friends - old or new ones!
+As an example, we created this project about the <a target="_banlk" href="https://mcgill3body.github.io"> Three Body problem </a> with relativistic corrections (props to Felipe for the idea and for being an awesome leader!) in the 2021 edition.

 <hr style="border: 1px solid" noshade>